-The Company paid fees of £11,458 (30 September 2022: £18,857) to Ravenscroft Project Management Limited.
-These fees relate to one-off projects such as upgrades and refurbishment as instructed by the Board.
+The Company paid fees of £30,479 (30 September 2023: £11,458) to Ravenscroft Project Management Limited.
+These fees relate to one-off projects such as upgrades and refurbishment of the portfolio properties as instructed by the Board.

 20. RELATED PARTY TRANSACTIONS